samuell/irods-cheatsheets/irods-rule-lang-full-guide.md

 The supported lists types that can be packed are integer lists and string lists.
 When remote execute or delay execution is called while there is a complex list in the current runtime environment, an error will be generated.
-For example, in the following rule test {
+For example, in the following rule

 ````php
 test {